-PRE-CONVERSION ON: UNIVERSITY OF GUELPH BENEFITS Normal Form of Pension Life guaranteed 5 years for members without a spouse at pension commencement. · For members with a spouse at pension commencement, the normal form is a life annuity with 60% continuing thereafter to the surviving spouse for their lifetime.
+PRE-CONVERSION ON: UNIVERSITY OF GUELPH BENEFITS Normal Form of Pension Life guaranteed 5 years for members without a spouse at pension commencement.
+For members with a spouse at pension com annuity with 60% continuing thereafter to the surviving spouse for their lifetime.
 If the member's spouse is more than 5 years younger than the member, the pension will be actuarially reduced to reflect each additional year in excess of 5 years that the spouse is younger than the member.
-Under certain circumstances, a survivor's pension is payable to a member's dependen Termination A terminating member is entitled to a benefit Benefit formula based on Best Average Earnings and YMPE Average at the termination date, payable at normal retirement date or as early as 10 years prior to normal retirement date reduced for early commencement as shown below.
-Tetricinent date reduced for early commence SHERE AS SHOWN BEIOW.
-For pension benefits in respect of Credited S Service up to the Termination Benefit Change Date in the following table, the redu - each year that the pension commencement date precedes the earlier of the normal retirement date and the date on which the m nember would have attained the 85 points had they remained in employment.
-Termination Benefit Change Dates: UGFA Unit 2 September 1, 2011 USW, UGFSEA Unit 2 January 1, 2012 UGFSEA Unit 1 May 1, 2012 ONA LIGEA DAM June 1, 2012 UGFA, P&M OPSEU, UNIFOR, OSSTF, Exempt July 1, 2012 May 1, 2013 USW TESL, Non-Represented, Executive July 1, 2013 CUPE 1334, CUPE 1334 Unit 1 April 30, 2016 CUPE 3913 Unit 2 September 1, 2016 For service up to the Termination Benefit Change Date, the minimum lump-sum transfer is two times the member's contributions with interest.
+Under certain circumstances, a survivor's pension is payable to a member's dependent children.
+Termination A terminating member is entitled to a benefit Benefit formula based on Best Average Earnings and YMPE Average at the termination date, payable at normal retirement date or as early as 10 years prior to normal retirement date reduced for early commencement as shown below.
+For pension benefits in respect of Credited Service up to the Termination Benefit Change Date in the following table, the redu - each year that the pension commencement • retirement date and the date on which the member would have attained the 85 points had they remained in employment.
+Termination Benefit Change Dates: UGFA Unit 2 September 1, 2011 USW, UGFSEA Unit 2 UGFSEA Unit 1 January 1, 2012 May 1, 2012 ONA June 1, 2012 UGFA, P&M July 1, 2012 OPSEU, UNIFOR, OSSTF, Exempt May 1, 2013 USW TESL, Non-Represented, Executive July 1, 2013 CUPE 1334, CUPE 1334 Unit 1 April 30, 2016 CUPE 3913 Unit 2 September 1, 2016 For service up to the Termination Benefit Change Date, the minimum lump-sum transfer is two times the member's contributions with interest.
 For pensions in respect of Credited Service after the Termination Benefit Change Date, on early commencement, an actuarial reduction from normal retirement date is applied.
-In lieu of the pension, the member may choose to transfer the commuted value of their accrued pension to a prescribed retirement savings vehicle, a new employer's pension plan or a life insurance company to purchase an annuity.
-Pre-Retirement The commuted value of the member's accru Death Benefit retirement formula based on Best Average Earnings and YMPE Average at the member's date of death.
+In lieu of the pension, the member may choose to transfer the commuted value of their accrued pension to a prescribed retirement savings vehicle, a new employer's Dro Dotinamant pension plan or a life insurance company to Pre-Retirement Death Benefit The commuted value of the member's accrued pension calculated under the normal retirement formula based on Best Average Earnings and YMPE Average at the member's date of death.